Marxism: Education

 Marxist education develops Marx's works and those of the movements he influenced in various ways.
 In addition to the educational psychology of Lev Vygotsky and the pedagogy of Paulo Freire, Samuel Bowles and Herbert Gintis' Schooling in Capitalist America is a study of educational reform in the U.S. and its relationship to the reproduction of capitalism and the possibilities of utilising its contradictions in the revolutionary movement.
 The work of Peter McLaren, especially since the turn of the 21st century, has further developed Marxist educational theory by developing revolutionary critical pedagogy, as has the work of Glenn Rikowski, Dave Hill, and Paula Allman.
 Other Marxists have analysed the forms and pedagogical processes of capitalist and communist education, such as Tyson E. Lewis, Noah De Lissovoy, Gregory Bourassa, and Derek R. Ford.
 Curry Malott has developed a Marxist history of education in the U.S., and Marvin Gettleman examined the history of communist education.
-Sandy Grande has synthesised Marxist educational theory with Indigenous pedagogy, while others like John Holt analyse adult education from a Marxist perspective.
+Sandy Grande has synthesised Marxist educational theory with Indigenous pedagogy, while others like John Holst analyse adult education from a Marxist perspective.